-The visuals line up more closely to the original Xbox 360 and PlayStation 3 versions of Skyrim, but it’s hard to consider that too much of a knock given, the infancy of the medium.
+The visuals line up more closely to the original Xbox 360 and PlayStation 3 versions of Skyrim, but it’s hard to consider that too much of a knock given the scope of this title.
 The game can be played with the PlayStation Move controllers, adding more immersive combat.
-While the default movement system effectively utilizes short-range teleportation to remove the threat of motion sickness, the free movement actually works surprisingly well — better than other first-person perspective games on the platform.
+While the default movement system effectively utilizes short-range teleportation to remove the threat of motion sickness, the free movement actually works surprisingly well — better than other first-person games on the platform.
 Skyrim hasn’t quite overstayed its welcome just yet, and returning to Tamriel in VR is a delight, sure to intrigue longtime fans and newcomers alike.

 Read our full The Elder Scrolls V: Skyrim VR review

 Job Simulator: The 2050 Archives

 Who would’ve thought that mundane jobs could be so fun in VR?
 Owlchemy Labs apparently did, and it was right.
 In Job Simulator, it’s the year 2050, and humans have automated every job on the planet.
-As a bored human looking to pass the time, you use VR to simulate the past learn about what it was like to work for a living back in the good ‘ole days.
+As a bored human looking to pass the time, you use VR to simulate the past and learn about what it was like to work for a living back in the good ‘ole days.
 (Or at least what our robot servants assume it was like to work).

 The four mundane job scenarios — office worker, gourmet chef, convenience store clerk, and mechanic — each provide new ways to play.
 Yes, Job Simulator even makes the seemingly dreadful job of working as a cashier hilarious and fun.
 The reason Job Simulator succeeds so well has to do with how it uses VR.
 One of the main draws of the technology is that you can touch objects that aren’t actually there.
 In Job Simulator, the world is your oyster, and almost everything can be touched, picked up, and thrown.
-Throw in silly jokes and the world of Job Simulator remains one of our favorite places to visit in VR.
+Throw in some silly jokes and the world of Job Simulator remains one of our favorite places to visit in VR.